natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 66%
    :align: center

 ..
-Note:: Pling is the largest and most popular Linux based app market, that has multiple sets of themes, apps and extensions, for various flavors of Linux distros.
+Note:: Pling is the largest and most popular Linux-based app market, that has multiple sets of themes, apps, and extensions, for various flavors of Linux distros.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/17.jpg
    :width: 65%